3tty0n/code-example-for-the-trace/md/01_introduction.md

 ## Solve the speed promblem

-- Get better the performance with Tracing JIT compiler
+- Get better the performance with Tracing JIT compiler*

+.footnote[.red.bold[*] Main point in this seminar]

 ---
 class: center, middle, inverse